curtis-rebhan/BirdUtility/README.md

 # BirdUtility

+#The scene is located in flight/assets/scenes/Demo, or using Unity open the Flight folder to open the project

 #To add the functionality into an existing project, add the Bird.cs, PlayerBird.cs and AIBird.cs files to the project.

 #To make a bird create an empty gameobject by right clicking in the hierarchy and click create empty.